A note on the group extension problem to semi-universal deformation: Introduction

 In \cite{doan-equivariant}, we proved that actions of reductive complex Lie groups on a given complex compact manifold are locally extendable to its Kuranishi family.
-In its proof, the globality is lost right at the moment when we pass from compact groups to reductive groups by means of a complexification argument (cf. \cite[Corollary 4.1 and Theorem 5.2]{doan-equivariant},).
-The last section is dedicated to giving a concrete example which confirms that this loss is somehow reasonable: these extended actions can not be global in general, illustrating the optimality of these results.
-The main object under deformation is still the second Hirzebruch surface $\F$ but this time instead of extending the action of the whole automorphism group $G$ of $\F$, we shall extend only the action of the multiplicative group $\mathbb{C}^*$ considered as a subgroup of $G$ to the Kuranishi family.
-This is nothing but the content of $\S$\ref{se5}.
+In its proof, the globality is lost right at the moment when we pass from compact groups to reductive groups by means of a complexification argument (cf. \cite[Corollary 4.1 and Theorem 5.2]{doan-equivariant}). $\S$\ref{se5} is dedicated to giving a concrete example which confirms that this loss is somehow reasonable: these extended actions can not be global in general, illustrating the optimality of these results.
+The main object under deformation is still the second Hirzebruch surface $\F$ but this time instead of extending the action of the whole automorphism group $G$ of $\F$, we extend only the action of the multiplicative group $\mathbb{C}^*$ considered as a subgroup of $G$.
+It turns out that this action can not be trivial on the base so that it is not global on the Kuranishi space thought of as a germ of complex spaces around the reference point.

+The principle method employed throughout the note is the power series method that we find sufficiently elementary to understand thoroughly obstructions to the group extension problem (or the vector field extension problem) on the (formal) Kuranishi family of $\F$.
+It is worth remarking that the latter one is a very particular example for the treatment of a much more general problem already dealt by J. Wavrik fifty years ago: deforming cohomology classes (cf. \cite{wav}) of which a useful criterion for vertical extensions of vector fields on $\mathbb{F}_2$ is recalled and used in Remark \ref{wavrem}.